-NNR Inspector, Mr Sonwabile Rasmeni presented two papers at the IAEA international conference on climate change in Vienna, Austria, 7-11 Austria 2019.
+NNR Inspector, Mr Sonwabile Rasmeni presented two papers at the IAEA international conference on climate change in Vienna, Austria, 7-11 October 2019.

 Two (2) papers were presented at the International conference on climate change and the role of nuclear power organized by IAEA.